Coroner

 A coroner is a government or judicial official who is empowered to conduct or order an inquest into the manner or cause of death.
 The official may also investigate or confirm the identity of an unknown person who has been found dead within the coroner's jurisdiction.

-In medieval times, English coroners were Crown officials who held financial powers and conducted some judicial investigations in order to counterbalance the power of sheriffs or bailiffs.
+In Medieval England, English coroners were Crown officials who held financial powers and conducted some judicial investigations in order to counterbalance the power of sheriffs or bailiffs.

 Depending on the jurisdiction, the coroner may adjudge the cause of death personally, or may act as the presiding officer of a special court (a "coroner's jury").
 The term coroner derives from the same source as the word crown.

 Duties and functions

 Responsibilities of the coroner may include overseeing the investigation and certification of deaths related to mass disasters that occur within the coroner's jurisdiction.
 A coroner's office typically maintains death records of those who have died within the coroner's jurisdiction.

 The additional roles that a coroner may oversee in judicial investigations may be subject to the attainment of suitable legal and medical qualifications.
 The qualifications required of a coroner vary significantly between jurisdictions and are described below under the entry for each jurisdiction.
 Coroners, medical examiners and forensic pathologists are different professions.
 They have different roles and responsibilities.